 Witold Rybczynski is the Meyerson Professor of Urbanism at the University of Pennsylvania, and is the architecture critic for Slate.
 His book on American building, Last Harvest, was published in 2007.

 Patricia Storace is the author of Heredity, a volume of poems, Dinner with Persephone, a travel memoir about Greece, and Sugar Cane, a children’s book.
-Her most recent book is the novel A Book of Heaven.
-(July 2016)
+She is the author most recently of the novel A Book of Heaven.
+(December 2018)

 John Updike (1932–2009) was born in Shillington, Pennsylvania.
 In 1954 he began to publish in The New Yorker, where he continued to contribute short stories, poems, and criticism until his death.
 His major work was the set of four novels chronicling the life of Harry “Rabbit” Angstrom, two of which, Rabbit is Rich and Rabbit at Rest, won the Pulitzer Prize for Fiction.
 His last books were the novel The Widows of Eastwick and Due Considerations, a collection of his essays and criticism.